daniel-furman/lwMCMC/README.md

 Parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC) with the trivial metropolis hastings algorithmm.
 The operations are powered by NumPy.

+## Example 1: Experimental Geophysics Modeling

-## Example 1: Simulation of Particle Decay
+## Example 2: Simulation of Particle Decay

 ---